 Always verify the dates on the programme website.

-During your first year, you have regular meetings and are often asked to write up your ideas or notes of what you have read in the intervening period in order to help establish good writing practices – a key skill in doctoral work.
-By the end of your first year, you should have a solid understanding of the key debates in the relevant field of study and research questions that positions your original contribution to knowledge.
+Throughout your PhD, you have regular meetings with your supervisors.
+You are often asked to write up your ideas or reading notes to help establish good writing practices.
+By the end of your first year of research, you should have a solid understanding of the key debates in your field and have defined your research questions, outlining your original contribution to knowledge.
 Our finance students are also expected to have made substantial progress on their first research paper.
 Those studying via the integrated PhD route (or 1+3) will have completed an additional year to obtain a Masters before beginning their research.

 You need the following IELTS score: